 But there you have it!
 And everything in this recipe is easily adjustable to personal tastes with regards to recipe amounts, and it only takes maybe 10 minutes tops to pull it all together, making it a great afternoon snack or appetizer for a dinner party (which I have done and got GREAT reviews for).
 And if you run out, or think you will, it’s ridiculously easy to prep a second batch beforehand or make one on the fly!
 If I add any crazy and weird oil or vinegar flavors, I’ll be sure to mention them as I go!
 (Olive Oil stores are wonderful thing I must say!
 Especially if you find a flavor that you really like!) — Cooking Maggie

-- If you can’t get heirloom, you’ll want 4-5 Roma Tomatoes or Vine Ripe Tomatoes
+- 3-5 heirloom tomatoes, or 4-5 Roma Tomatoes or Vine Ripe Tomatoes

 - 2 cloves of minced garlic